*2020 Competition Launching June 30*

 Eligible expenditures must be SSHRC-eligible, and directly related to preparation of the PG Stage 1 application.
 These may include:

-- travel for networking, team development, and/or other collaborations
+- costs for travel (real or virtual) for networking, team development, and/or other collaborations

 - costs of holding a workshop or seminar, the activities of which relate directly to the PG1 preparation